 National School District Wellness Coalition

-In 2020, Action for Healthy Kids is expanding the work of the Urban School Wellness Coalition significantly, to include new district members from urban, suburban and rural settings to provide a unique opportunity for district leaders to engage in a community of practice to learn best practices, and share successes and challenges.
-This expanded coalition, the National School District Wellness Coalition, will work to translate the standards of the WSCC model into actionable and realistic policy, programs, and practices for coalition members and all districts nationwide.
+In 2020, Action for Healthy Kids expanded the work of the Urban School Wellness Coalition significantly, to include new district members from urban and non-urban communities to provide a unique opportunity for district leaders to engage in a community of practice to learn best practices, and share successes and challenges.
+This expanded coalition, the National School District Wellness Coalition, represents 38 school districts nationwide and is working to translate the standards of the WSCC model into actionable and realistic policy, programs, and practices for coalition members and all districts nationwide.

 Our vision is for all students to be cognitively, socially, emotionally, and physically healthy in support of positive academic and life outcomes.